-BIOL 432

-Introduction to Computation and Big Data in Biology

-Instructor: Dr. Robert Colautti, 4325 BioSciences, robert.colautti@queensu.ca

-Lectures: Tuesdays 14:30-17:30, Ellis 333 Tutorials: Thursdays 9:30-10:30, BioSci 3110

-Office Hours: TBA

-Prerequisites: NONE

-Co-requisite: BIOL 331 recommended: BIOL 243, BIOL 343, CISC 151, CISC 251

-Textbook: None Required
+BIOL 432 Introduction to Computation and Big Data in Biology Instructor: Dr. Robert Colautti, 4325 BioSciences, robert.colautti@queensu.ca Format: 3hr Lectures + 1hr Tutorial/Help Sessions per week Prerequisites: NONE Co-requisite: NONE recommended: BIOL 243, BIOL 343, CISC 151, CISC 251, BIOL 331 Textbook: None Required Useful reference books:

-Useful reference books: Practical Computing for Biologists by Haddock & Dunn (Oxford University Press) Bioinformatics Data Skills by Buffalo (O'Reilly).
-BioStars Handbook by Albert (independent).
-Online: https://www.biostarhandbook.com
+Practical Computing for Biologists by Haddock & Dunn (Oxford University Press)

+Bioinformatics Data Skills by Buffalo (O'Reilly)

-- Assessments: 40% Weekly Assignments & Pop Quizzes
+Assessments: 40% Weekly Assignments & Pop Quizzes

-- 10% Final Project Proposal (group)
+Final Project - Proposal (group)

-- 20% Final Project Report (group)
+Final Project - Report (group)

-- 10% Final Project Code (group)
+Final Project - Code (group)

-- 20% Participation and peer-review
+Participation and peer evaluation

 Course Learning Outcomes:

 Students completing this course shall be able to: - 1.
 Design and implement a strategy for project management in biological research, based on the philosophy that scientific research should be OPEN and REPRODUCIBLE - 2.
 Use regular expressions to modify biological data files (e.g. automated error correction, file conversion, and data extraction) - 3.
 Create publication-ready visualizations of biological data - 4.
-Write custom scripts to curate, merge, subset, reformat, and parse large biological datasets - 5.
-Write original scripts for data analysis pipelines using high-performance computers, particularly those maintained by Queen's Centre for Advanced Computing - 6.
-Analyze and interpret 'big data' formats in biology (e.g. CSV, FASTA, FASTQ, SAM, BED, BAM, KML, XML, BMP, PNG, SVG, SHP) to address biological hypotheses.
+Write custom scripts to curate, merge, subset, reformat, and parse large biological datasets - Write original scripts for data analysis pipelines using high-performance computers, particularly those maintained by Queen's Centre for Advanced Computing - Analyze and interpret 'big data' formats in biology (e.g. CSV, FASTA, FASTQ, SAM, BED, BAM, KML, XML, BMP, PNG, SVG, SHP) to address biological hypotheses.
 Philosophy This course applies computational skills to a range of research topics in the biological sciences.
 The best way to learn coding is with extensive practice, trial and failure, using real-world examples.
-The philosophy of this course is that you won't learn to code by reading and memorization - only through extensive practice.
-For this reason, there are no major exams; instead, you are assessed through regular assignments and quizzes designed to encourage practice and problem-solving.
+The philosophy of this course is that you won't learn to code by reading and memorization - only through extensive application and practice.
+For this reason, there are no major exams; instead, you are assessed through regular assignments and quizzes designed to encourage skill development and problem-solving.
 In addition, you are STRONGLY ENCOURAGED to find opportunities to practice coding wherever possible.
 For example, write code instead of messing around with spreadsheet program like Excel, use Markdown or LaTeX instead of a word processor to render final reports for your other classes.
 It will take longer at first, but it will save a lot of time in the long run.
-Finally, be prepared to get frustrated - you will make many errors and spend a lot of time debugging.
-Know that this is COMPLETELY NORMAL and dealing with coding errors is perhaps the most crucial skill you will learn in this course.
-Assistance This course has no lecture component.
-Assistance is provided in weekly 3-hr tutorial sessions where you are expected to participate and ask questions.
+Finally, be prepared to get frustrated - you will make many errors and most of your coding time will be debugging and searching for answers on the internet.
+It is important to know that this is COMPLETELY NORMAL and self-directed research to solve coding problems is perhaps the most crucial skill you will learn in this course.
+Assistance This course has no lectures in the traditional sense.
+Weekly 3-hr 'lectures' are more like hands-on tutorial sessions where you are expected to participate and to ask questions.
+There is also a scheduled 1-hr weekly (optional) drop-in help session to assist with assignments and quizzes.
+It's also a good place to challenge your coding skills by helping other students with the guidance of a TA.
 Outside of tutorials, a very common and useful approach to solving errors or other problems is to search Google or Stack Overflow.
-Often, simply copying and pasting an error into Google will produce a helpful link.
+Often, simply copying and pasting an error into an online search will produce a helpful link.
 Grade Assessment Weekly Assignments: